Azure Blob Storage

 Adding Azure Blob Storage as a resource

-To add Azure Blob Storage container as a resource, you need to use Object Storage as class and Azblob as the subclass.
-For the endpoint you should use the container name.
-Read the Getting your credentials from Azure on where to get the container name.
+When using a self-managed inventory, register the resource with Object Storage as the class and Azblob as the subclass.
+For the endpoint, use the container name.
+See Getting your credentials from Azure for where to find the container name, and resources documentation for more information on how to set up resources on a self-managed inventory.

 Backup flow